funvill/funvill.github.io/_posts/2017-04-26-earthquake_kits_for_vancouver.md

 Below is what is in my own kit based on based on the recommendations from the City of Vancouver's [make a earthquake kit](http://vancouver.ca/home-property-development/make-an-emergency-kit.aspx) page.

 - $6.93 [FM Receiver, MP3, LED, USB, Recorder, SD card music player, USB charger](https://www.aliexpress.com/item/Mini-Portable-dual-band-Rechargeable-Digital-LED-display-panel-Stereo-FM-Radio-Speaker-USB-TF-mirco/32736589000.html) - Super cheap but works.
-I tested this at 1 day of radio playback when fully charged.
+1 full day of radio playback when fully charged.
 I filled the SD card with survival podcasts and some music.
 It uses the standard Nokia battery pack.
 I have a few hundred of these battery packs after the local Nokia development house closed down, so I added a few extra batteries.
 - $5.30 [18L Light Waterproof Outdoor Dry Bags](https://www.aliexpress.com/item/LUCKSTONE-8L-15L-Ultra-Light-Waterproof-Outdoor-Dry-Bags-Colorful-Folding-Portable-Packages-for-Camping-Hiking/32779776550.html) - I been using these for camping for years now.
 Even at their price they have not failed me yet.
 - $5.60 [Knife, fork, spoon, bottle opener](https://www.aliexpress.com/item/KingCamp-Portable-Stainless-Steel-3-in-1-Outdoor-Flatware-Set-Spoon-Fork-Knife-Camping-Hiking-picnic/32739880284.html) - A decent set, I likes these more then the cheap [spork variant](https://www.aliexpress.com/item/Outdoor-Multi-Function-3-in1-Stainless-Steel-Spork-Travel-Camping-Hiking-Picnic-Utensils-Combo-Knife/32760539179.html)
-- $3.00 [Flashlight powered by AA batteries](https://www.aliexpress.com/item/CREE-flashlight-tactical-Q5-powerful-led-flashlight-linternas-luzes-light-torch-zaklamp-taschenlampe-torcia-mini-lanterna/32661328827.html) - I have used these flashlights in a film project before.
+- $3.00 [Flashlight powered by AA batteries](https://www.aliexpress.com/item/CREE-flashlight-tactical-Q5-powerful-led-flashlight-linternas-luzes-light-torch-zaklamp-taschenlampe-torcia-mini-lanterna/32661328827.html) - I have used these flashlights in a film projects before.
 They are rugged and water proof.
 They take double AA batteries that should be easy to find even in a emergency.
 - $1.96 [Fire-Starter, whissle, compass, glass breaker](https://www.aliexpress.com/item/EDC-Gear-Tool-CNC-Magnesium-Bar-Flint-Fire-Starter-Waterproof-Survival-Camp-Kit/32597789594.html) - This device tries to be too many things at once.
 It works as a fire starter and whissle but fails at being a glass breaker or compass.
 - $1.00 25ft of [Paracord](https://paracord.com/) - I also use paracord for many of my [decorative knot tying](http://www.animatedknots.com/indexdecorative.php#ScrollPoint) and [lashing](http://www.animatedknots.com/lashsquare/#ScrollPoint) projects.
 - $1.00 [Protective Gloves](https://www.aliexpress.com/item/Protective-Gloves-Flowers-Can-Be-Digging-Labor-Insurance-Gloves-1607-Rubber-Protective-Insulation-Manufacturers-Direct-Selling/32774973703.html) - Great gloves, they have a good feel and rubber tips.
 Cheaper when you buy 25x